Mikey Welsh

 Michael Edward Welsh (April 20, 1971 – October 8, 2011) was an American artist and musician who played bass for several bands, including the rock band Weezer.
 During Weezer's hiatus, he played with Weezer frontman Rivers Cuomo in the band Homie, during Cuomo's time in Boston.
 Following original bassist Matt Sharp's departure from Weezer, Welsh joined as bassist and played with them from the time that they unofficially regrouped in 1998 until August 2001, when he experienced mental health problems.
-Shortly afterwards, he retired from music to focus on his art career.
+Shortly afterwards, he retired from music to focus on his painting career.
 Welsh died from a drug overdose on October 8, 2011.

 Career

-Welsh was born on April 20, 1971 in Syracuse, New York.
+Welsh was born on April 20, 1971, in Syracuse, New York.
 He began his career as a Boston-area musician, playing in bands such as Heretix, Chevy Heston, Jocobono, Left Nut, and Slower.
 He was a touring bassist for Juliana Hatfield and Verbena.
 In 1997, he joined the first incarnation of the Rivers Cuomo Band, the side-project of Weezer frontman Rivers Cuomo.
 He joined Weezer following the departure of Matt Sharp in 1998.

 During Weezer's hiatus, he played with Verbena and the first incarnation of Patrick Wilson's band the Special Goodness.
 He wrote a large number of basslines in this period, recorded them and sent them to Rivers Cuomo for writing inspiration, although Cuomo never used any of them.
 Instead, he contributed four of these to Juliana Hatfield's 2000 album Juliana's Pony: Total System Failure.
 Welsh was given a co-writing credit for four songs.

 He toured with Weezer beginning with their resurgence in the summer of 2000 and first appeared on their limited edition Christmas CD EP later that year (re-released in 2005 as Winter Weezerland).
 He subsequently played on 2001's Green Album as well as a number of B-sides and unreleased songs from the era, and also performed with the band most of the way through tours supporting the album.